COGS108/Overview/README.md

 ## Lectures

-* [Slides and materials](https://github.com/COGS108/Lectures-Sp22) will be organized by week.
-All links to class videos, slides, and notebooks used MWF will be included here.
+* [Slides and materials](https://github.com/COGS108/Lectures-Wi23) will be organized by week.
+All links to class videos, slides, and notebooks used TuTh will be included here.

 ## Discussion Section